Traveling to the French capital during the festive season? Here are the most incredible ways to celebrate and enjoy Christmas in Paris.

 I don’t want to spoil what the showcases have in store for you this year, but what’s for sure is that you won’t be disappointed!

-Do not hesitate to visit them early in the morning because in the afternoon, when darkness falls, you will have to work hard to find a good view of the windows, and the youngest ones are likely to be in ”hell”!
+Do not hesitate to visit them early in the morning because in the afternoon or when darkness falls, you will have to struggle hard to find a good view of the windows, and the youngest ones are likely to be in ”hell”!

 And as long as you are there, you can enter the department store of the Galerie Lafayette to admire the huge central Christmas tree from the balconies of the various floors, it is an absolute marvel!